Origin theories of Christopher Columbus: Crypto-Judaism hypothesis

-Catalan
+Catalan hypothesis

 Since the early 20th century, researchers have attempted to connect Columbus to the Catalan-speaking areas of Spain, usually based on linguistic evidence.
 The first to propose a birthplace under the Crown of Aragon was Peruvian historian Luis Ulloa in a book originally published in 1927 in French.
 Antonio Ballesteros Beretta, University of Madrid historian of America, said that Ulloa's "fiery imagination" had placed abstruse interpretations on court documents to support his thesis, had found no positive proof, and had dismissed as false any evidence supporting a Genoese origin.

 Throughout Columbus's life, he referred to himself as Christobal Colom; his contemporaries and family also referred to him as such.
 This is opposed to the Genoese translation "Cristoffa Corombo", or even the Italian "Cristoforo Colombo".
 It is possible that Colom is the shortened form of the Italian surname Colombo (which means "dove"), although his surname in Genoese would have been Corombo.
 Colom can also be a Portuguese, French, or Catalan name, and in the latter means "dove".

 Some more recent studies also state Columbus had Catalan origins, based on his handwriting, though these have been disputed.
 Charles J. Merrill, a specialist in medieval Catalan literature at Mount St. Mary's University, claims Columbus's handwriting is typical of a native Catalan, and his mistakes in Castilian are "most likely" transfer errors from Catalan, with examples such as "a todo arreo" (a tot arreu), "todo de un golpe" (tot d'un cop), "setcentas" (set-centes), "nombre" (instead of número), "al sol puesto" (el sol post).
 Merrill states that the Genoese Cristoforo Colombo was a modest wool carder and cheese merchant with no maritime training and whose age does not match the one of Columbus.
 Merrill's book Colom of Catalonia was published in 2008.